-where T and N are respectively the shear and normal force applied to the masonry block, and l and k are the length and thickness of the masonry.
-The stress state at point A is represented by Mohr's circle in Figure 3 characterized by center C and radius R, expressed by equation 4 and 5:
+where T and N are respectively the shear and normal force applied to the masonry block and l and k are the length and thickness, respectively, of the masonry.
+The stress state at point A is represented by Mohr's circle in Figure 3, as characterised by centre C and radius R, which are expressed by Eqs.
+4 and 5:

 (4)